 Shorthand for the Anxious style: Characterized by a strong desire for closeness and intimacy, coupled with intense fears of rejection and abandonment; May exhibit clingy or demanding behavior in relationships.

 When two anxiously attached individuals come together, their relationship can become a hotbed of insecurity and emotional reactivity.4 Both partners may constantly seek reassurance and validation, leading to a cycle of anxiety and doubt.
-Anxious couples may struggle with trust and jealousy, as each partner’s fear of abandonment amplifies the other’s insecurities.
-Such relationships can be intense and passionate, but the constant emotional turmoil may take a toll on both partners’ well-being.
+Anxious couples may struggle with trust and jealousy as each partner’s fear of abandonment amplifies the other’s insecurities.
+Such relationships can be intense and passionate, but the constant emotional turmoil may affect both partners’ well-being.

 This is a particularly challenging toxic tango.
 Both Anxious partners are preoccupied with their own needs.
-They often lack a felt sense of where their partner is coming from.
-Like the hungry ghost, or preta, in ancient Hindu mythology they have a small mouth and a large belly.
+They often lack a sense of where their partner is coming from.
+Like the hungry ghost or preta, in ancient Hindu mythology, they have a small mouth and a large belly.
 Their suffering continues as they have no way to satiate their appetite.
 They “need” without end.

 This pair can burn out quickly as it collapses into a sinkhole of mutual dissatisfaction.
-With science-based couples therapy and a high degree of motivation, couples on the milder end of the Anxious/Anxious continuum can acquire sufficient skills to validate and accept support in order to meet each others’ needs adequately.
-They must learn what to do to make themselves and their partner feel safe and do more of it.
+With science-based couples therapy and a high degree of motivation, couples on the milder end of the Anxious/Anxious continuum can acquire sufficient skills to validate and accept support to meet each others’ needs adequately.
+They must learn how to make themselves and their partner feel safe and do more of it.
 They must learn what makes each partner feel insecure and do less of it.

 The important thing to remember is that childhood attachment injuries are lingering and follow us into adulthood.
 We select partners who we feel are best suited to help us to love, despite our limitations.